-The Whyalla Giant Cuttlefish aggregation is quite unique as Sepia Apama are not known to gather in such numbers anywhere else in the world.
+The Whyalla Giant Cuttlefish aggregation really is quite unique.
+As Sepia Apama are not known to gather in such numbers anywhere else in the world.
 It is also an incredible spectacle to behold and one that allows the underwater photographer very close access.
 Particularly so to the large bull males, that is simply not possible at any other time.

 So preoccupied are the bulls with ensuring their role in the reproductive process.
 They simply ignore divers and photographers as they concentrate on the task to hand…